theochem/horton/doc/download_and_install_linux.rst

     sudo yum install python-devel gcc gcc-c++ gcc-gfortran numpy h5py scipy Cython python-sphinx python-nose sympy python-matplotlib libint2-devel libxc-devel atlas-devel curl

+.. _manual-dependency-install:

 Installing dependencies manually
 --------------------------------

-If the package manager of your Linux distribution does not have the desired packages (or the right versions), one has to install them manually, e.g. download and execute an installer, or download and unpack a binary package.
+If the package manager of your Linux distribution does not have the desired packages (or the right versions), you have to install them manually, e.g. download and execute an installer, or download and unpack a binary package.
 On HPC environments a compilation from scratch is recommended.